TheCompletionsGroup/TCTUserManual/manuscript/CheckSheetTemplate.md

 {#CreateChecksheetTemplate}
-#How to Create a Check Sheet Template
+#Create a Check Sheet Template
 1. Create the template in MS Word.
     **Note:** Only **.docx** files can be used as check sheet templates
     For more information about templates and other documents, refer to [*Document Fields*](#Documents).